eagleEggs/blockyPet/README.md

  - A pet block to join you on the lonely adventure in Minecraft PI Edition
  - It follows you around wherever you go!
- - It eats all blocks it comes in contact with (Be careful!!!)

 ### How to use